Pfizer vs. Moderna: Finally A Pandemic Meme To Fill You With Hope

 Throughout the coronavirus pandemic, we've had memes to explain, critique, and immortalize every moment and hot take.
-We've shared memes about how coronavirus restrictions apparently only apply to certain people and even memed the president's COVID diagnosis.
-Through it all, the pandemic has been grossly and criminally mishandled, costing hundreds of thousands of lives and devastating Black, Brown, and low-income communities specifically.
-Many say the pandemic pierced the veil that hid this country's nasty inner-working but if you look at these memes, you'd think all we can do about it is laugh.
+We've shared memes about how coronavirus restrictions apparently only apply to certain people and even memed the Donald Trump's COVID diagnosis.
+Through it all, the pandemic has been grossly mishandled, costing hundreds of thousands of lives and devastating Black, Brown, Indigenous and low-income communities specifically.
+But if you look at these memes, you'd think all we can do about it is laugh.

 In true season finale fashion, Pfizer and Moderna each produced their own very impressive COVID-19 vaccines in record time.
-America has lost a lot of the little progress it initially made in slowing the spread of the virus and new daily cases are currently at an all-time high.
+North America has lost a lot of the little progress it initially made in slowing the spread of the virus and new daily cases are currently at a high in both the U.S. and Canada.
 But now we do have two syringe-shaped lights at the end of the tunnel, so which one should we pick?

 Advertisement

 This is how the Pfizer vs. Moderna meme was born.
 It's a meme about the ridiculous choices of capitalism.
-A potential immunization against a virus that's killed 200,000 Americans is great news.
+A potential immunization against the virus great news.
 Having to choose between two major pharmaceutical companies' offerings, one of which was developed thanks to Dolly Parton's sponsorship, feels absurd.

 Can’t wait for @wirecutter to tell me which vaccine to take.— Sachin Agarwal (@agarwal) November 16, 2020